 Of course, casual shoes are nothing new, we’ve worn them for years since we’ve learnt how to walk.
 The difference is now we’re all getting a little more daring with what we wear them with, meaning a whole new level of consideration.
 Get it right and they’ll effortlessly work alongside 50% of your wardrobe.
 Get it wrong and well, it’s hideous!

 Modern shoes are also made with a wide range of materials, from vegan glues and recycled plastics to leathers and synthetics, so choosing your moral standpoint against your love of designer labels needs to be addressed early on.
-This is why we have looked at the best 15 casual shoes on the market right now for your consideration, helping you start 2020 on a slick looking foot.
+This is why we have looked at the best casual shoes on the market right now for your consideration, helping you walk through 2021 on a slick-looking foot.

 Allbirds are the original start-up sneaker story which has seen this New Zealand born brand take over the world.
 So much so that Allbirds is now one of the most popular shoes in Silicon Valley.
 Their collection of no-fuss sustainable shoes mean they’re made for function but with a touch of style.
 Well worth checking out their range of well-priced styles and colours.